Raclette affair: Swiss town defends decision to deny Brit citizenship

 But it was his incorrect answers about the origins of the Swiss cheese dish raclette and about a speciality from the canton of Graubünden known as capuns – both mentioned in the official document outlining why his citizenship bid had failed – that captured the most attention in Swiss media.

-Now, however, the president of Freienbach in the canton of Schwyz has defended the commune’s decision to not give Lewis citizenship.
+Now, however, the president of Freienbach in the canton of Schwyz has defended the commune’s decision to not give him citizenship.

 “The raclette question is not at all decisive when it comes to whether someone is given citizenship or not,” Daniel Landolt told Swiss daily Blick.